14-yama/annals-of-the-world/docs/guidelines/relations_vocabulary.md

 - WRITES → AUTHORS (use AUTHORS)
 - COMMENTS_ON → COMMENTATES_ON (use COMMENTATES_ON)
 - SPREADS_VIA → DIFFUSES (use DIFFUSES)
-- DELIVERS → PROMULGATES or CANONIZES (project still evaluating; prefer CANONIZES for status, PROMULGATES for law publication)
+- DELIVERS → PROMULGATES or CANONIZES (prefer PROMULGATES for law publication; CANONIZES for status)

 ## 5. Deprecation & Synonym Policy
 - If two verbs overlap >70% in intended use, mark one DEPRECATED in this file; reject new edges using it.